Ask AI

 Classification and risk stratification

-Severity definitions: as per GINA 2024 guidelines, Define severe asthma as asthma remaining uncontrolled despite optimized treatment with high-dose ICS-LABA, or requiring high-dose ICS-LABA to prevent it from becoming uncontrolled.
+Severity definitions: as per GINA 2024 guidelines, define severe asthma as asthma remaining uncontrolled despite optimized treatment with high-dose ICS-LABA, or requiring high-dose ICS-LABA to prevent it from becoming uncontrolled.
 Distinguish severe asthma from asthma that is difficult to treat due to inadequate or inappropriate treatment, or persistent problems with adherence or comorbidities, such as chronic rhinosinusitis or obesity.

 Show 2 more